[Previous] [Contents] [Next]

 Note:

 It's fairly trivial to write a Perl script to perform a specific task as a CGI if you're an experienced Perl programmer.
 So why bother learning how to use a specific module to perform a task if you can hack up something offhand?
 The risks of doing this probably are in proportion to the experience of the scriptor and his/her familiarity with the CGI-related risks, but in the long run, the added value of learning and using the appropriate module will definitely outweigh the bother of learning to use it.
-Hopefully, this will become evident to you as you read this book.
+Hopefully, this will become evident to you as you read this tutorial.